 - Is easy to edit and upgrade without introducing new errors.

-For more information on software quality, refer to the software quality guide.
+📕 For more information on software quality, check out our software quality guide.

 Use Static Code Analysis to Support ISO 25010

 Static code analysis plays a part in any well-defined software quality model particularly when considering security and maintainability characteristics.

 Security: Defined as the protection of system items from accidental or malicious access, use, modification, destruction, or disclosure.
 Static code analysis can help identify defects to prevent these types of malicious attack.